What we do

 -

-For example: Helping a funder shape a portfolio of grants — designing individual investments, advising on reporting metrics, or building collaboration structures to drive results and share learnings across multiple grantees. -
+For example: Helping a funder shape a portfolio of grants — designing individual investments, advising on reporting metrics, or building collaboration structures to drive results and share learnings across multiple grantees.

 Stuck at the blank page?
-I help you take your early ideas and build them into a clear, well-structured strategy so your team knows where it's going and how to get there.
-This can include things like helping your team build a shared mental map of the work, structuring a complex work plan, or drafting the scopes of work needed to move forward.
+We help you take your early ideas and build them into a clear, well-structured strategy so your team knows where it's going and how to get there.
+This can look like:

 For example: Helping a nonprofit develop a strategic plan to grow their visibility, attract funding, and create structure for internal learning and decision-making.